xTriixrx/satpy-scrapy/README.md

  * python3 satpy-scrapy.py -w --images="\"Derived Motion Winds\"" --tor-password="password"
  * python3 satpy-scrapy.py -gk2a --images="\"Natural Color\" \"True Color\"" --tor-password="password"
  * python3 satpy-scrapy.py -e --images=\"GeoColor \"Derived Motion Winds\"" --tor-password="password"
- * python3 satpy-scrapy.py -m --images="\"Natural Color\" \"GeoColor\"" --tor-password="password"
+ * python3 satpy-scrapy.py -i --images="\"Natural Color\" \"GeoColor\"" --tor-password="password"

 The merge-img program is a utility program which will merge together patches of a full res image together.
 Some satellites being queried are written to extract the full resolution patches to be merged together at a later time, rather than downloading a single, low resolution image.
-Some images provide the full 11008px x 11008px resolution image while others are downscaled to 5500px x 5500px Here are some sample commands for this program:
+Some images provide the full 11008px x 11008px resolution image while others are downscaled to some other lower resolution.
+Here are some sample commands for this program:

  * python3 merge-img.py --destination="\"HIMAWARI-8/2021-02-08/22-30 UTC/GeoColor\"" --dimension="16"
  * python3 merge-img.py --destination="\"HIMAWARI-8/2021-02-08/22-30 UTC/RGB AirMass\"" --dimension="8"